1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Introduction

-In this paper, we first analyze the limitation of directly applying existing compression technique to \textbf{Adam}.
+In this paper, we first analyze the limitation of directly applying existing compression technique to {Adam}.
 One of our key findings is that Adam's variance (the non-linear term) becomes stable at early stage of training (Section~\ref{sec:moti-variance}).
-This motivates us to design a new 2-stage algorithm, {\OA}, which uses \textbf{Adam} (warmup stage) to ``pre-condition'' a communication compressed momentum \textbf{SGD} algoirthm (compression stage).
-We provide theoretical analysis on communication compressed momentum \textbf{SGD}, which is the core component of {\OA}.
+This motivates us to design a new 2-stage algorithm, {\OA}, which uses {Adam} (warmup stage) to ``pre-condition'' a communication compressed momentum {SGD} algoirthm (compression stage).
+We provide theoretical analysis on communication compressed momentum {SGD}, which is the core component of {\OA}.
 We design a custom collective primitive using MPI to transfer the $5\times$ communication volume reduction (achieved by our algorithm) into actual runtime speedup, which is hard to accomplish using existing DL framework libraries.
-Experiments with BERT-Base, BERT-Large, SQuAD 1.1 and ResNet-18 training tasks on up to 256 GPUs show that {{\OA}} converges as fast as uncompressed \textbf{Adam}, and runs up to $3.3\times$ faster than uncompressed algorithms.
+Experiments with BERT pre-training/fine-tuning, ResNet training and DCGAN training tasks on up to 256 GPUs show that {{\OA}} has same sample-wise convergence speed as uncompressed {Adam}, and runs up to $3.3\times$ faster than uncompressed algorithms.

-{\bf (Contributions)} We make the following contributions: \begin{itemize} \item We propose a new algorithm, {\OA}, a communication efficient momentum \textbf{SGD} algorithm pre-conditioned with \textbf{Adam} optimizer, which to the best of our knowledge is the first work that apply a pre-conditioned strategy for compressed momentum \textbf{SGD}.
+{\bf (Contributions)} We make the following contributions: \begin{itemize} \item We propose a new algorithm, {\OA}, a communication efficient momentum {SGD} algorithm pre-conditioned with {Adam} optimizer, which to the best of our knowledge is the first work that apply a pre-conditioned strategy for compressed momentum {SGD}.
 We present theoretical analysis on the convergence of {\OA}, and show that it admits the same asymptotic convergence rate as the uncompressed one.

-\item We conduct experiments on large scale ML tasks that are currently challenging for \textbf{SGD} to train.
-We show that on both BERT pre-training, SQuAD fine-tuning and ResNet-18, {\OA} is able to achieve the same convergence behaviour and final accuracy as \textbf{Adam}, together with up to $5\times$ less communication volume and $3.3\times$ faster end-to-end throughput (including the full-precision warmup stage).
-To our best knowledge, this is the first distributed learning algorithm with communication compression that can train a model as demanding as BERT.
+\item We conduct experiments on large scale ML tasks that are currently challenging for {SGD} to train.
+We show that {\OA} is able to achieve the same convergence behaviour and final accuracy as {Adam}, together with up to $5\times$ less communication volume and $3.3\times$ faster end-to-end throughput (including the full-precision warmup stage).
+To the best of our knowledge, this is the first distributed learning algorithm with communication compression that can train a model as demanding as BERT.